OpenVoter/openvote/openvote_v0.3.md

 1. **Phone is interface only**; no credentials stored.
 2. **Tracker battery** enables untethered voting.
-3. **SoloKey** is inserted directly into Tracker; only then can a vote be signed.
+3. **SoloKey** is inserted directly into Tracker; only then can a vote be signed or recorded
-4. Bluetooth replaces USB link from phone to Tracker; simplifies deployment.
-5. Town Hall will use dual Tracker nodes for redundancy (Y/N oversight).
+4. Town Hall use dual  screens and Tracker nodes for redundancy (Y/N oversight).

 ## 3. Voter Flow

-1. OpenVote Voter App runs on Android phone.
+1. OpenVote VM App runs on Android phone.
 2. Phone connects to Wio Tracker L1 via Bluetooth.
 3. Voter inserts their SoloKey.into Tracker USB-C port.
 4. App displays current election(s).
 Voter selects their choice (Y/N).
-5. Tracker signs the vote using SoloKey private key.
+5. App signs the vote using SoloKey private key.
-6. Tracker sends signed vote over the LoRa mesh network to Town Hall node(s).
+6. Tracker sends signed vote over the LoRa mesh network to Town Hall Tracker.
 7. Voter receives Proof-of-Vote acknowledgment from Town Hall (displayed on phone).
 8. Optional: voter screenshots acknowledgment for personal record.

 **Key Notes:**
 - Tracker operates on its own battery, independent of the phone.
 - Phone is only the user interface; no credentials are stored.
-- Only votes from registered Tracker IDs + SoloKeys are accepted.
+- Only votes from registered SoloKeys are accepted.